charleslparker/WEKALab/readme.md

 https://github.com/technomancy/leiningen/downloads

 Make sure that you can run `javac` from the command line, as Leiningen will fail otherwise.
-Once you've got Leiningen in place, build the WEKALab jars by typing, in this repo's directory:
+Once you've got Leiningen in place, build the WEKALab jars by typing, in this repo's directory (not in Matlab, at the OS command line):

 ```
 lein deps
 lein uberjar
 ```

+You should see two jar files in the project root after running these commands, one of which should be `wekalab.jar`.
+This should be all you have to do outside of Matlab for things to work properly.  **The rest of the commands below are to be typed at the Matlab command prompt**.

-To install WEKALab for use with Matlab, simply add `src/matlab` to your Matlab path, then type:
+To install WEKALab for use with Matlab, start up matlab, add `src/matlab` to your Matlab path, then type at the Matlab command prompt:

 ```
-> wlsetup
+wlsetup
 ```

-You should get the message, `wlsetup complete!`, indicating that entries have been made to your java class path to reference the appropriate jar files.  **At this point, you must restart Matlab.**  Afterwards, you can test setup by typing:
+You should get the message `wlsetup complete!`, indicating that entries have been made to your java class path to reference the appropriate jar files.  **At this point, you must restart Matlab.**  Afterwards, you can test setup by typing:

 ```
-> javaclasspath
+javaclasspath
 ```

 The last two entries of the static class path should be the weka and WEKALab jar files.